gitlabhq/gitlabhq/doc/user/project/issue_board.md

 ## Permissions

-[Developers and up](../permissions.md) can use all the functionality of the Issue Board, that is create/delete lists and drag issues around.
+[Developers and up](../permissions.md) can use all the functionality of the Issue Board, that is, create or delete lists and drag issues from one list to another.

 ## Issue Board terminology